quisquous/cactbot/ui/oopsyraidsy/data/README.md

 If `collectSeconds` is used, then as soon as the trigger matches any line, it will wait `collectSeconds` and then pass that first trigger and any additional trigger that matches during that time period as an array.

-*NOTE*: `condition` always takes a single event and acts as a filter prior to collecting events.
+`condition` always takes a single event and acts as a filter prior to collecting events.
 If `condition` is not true, then it as if the log line didn't exist and the event is skipped, both for the initial match and for the collection.

+`delaySeconds` is not called when collecting.

 ```
 {